Blog

 Ice dams and roof moisture

-• Insulate the roof deck (more expensive), or
+• Insulate the roof deck and bring the whole attic inside the envelope (more expensive, often spray foam), or

-• Air seal and insulate the attic floor and knee walls (often cheaper, but detail-heavy).
+• Air seal and insulate the attic floor, the kneewalls, and the sloped sections behind them (often cheaper, but detail-heavy).

 What a good quote includes (copy this into your notes)